-The design of vertical gardening systems are limited only by your imagination and desired building materials.
+If you have barely a speck of space then growing vertical might be the only option.
+Thankfully the design of vertical gardening systems are limited only by your imagination, available space and your desired building materials.

-You can create your own design quite easily.
-I’ll share some ideas and a few easy projects to show the ease and versatility of doing it yourself.
+You can buy one in literally hundreds of different designs or you can create your own.
+I’ll share some ideas and a few easy projects to show the ease and versatility of growing UP.

 You can choose to make it taller to accommodate two more window boxes for more growing space but 6 window boxes will likely be enough especially if this is your first time gardening or your first time gardening in this way.